pizza3/lmonix/README.md

 # Introduction
-Lmonix is a desktop application for creating webvr application, the tool consist's of a simple design editor for creating the static scene and a prototype editor for creating animation's and creting logic using scripts.
-It is powered by aframe and threejs.
-The
+Lmonix is a desktop application for creating webVR prototype's, the tool consist's of a simple design editor for creating the static scene and a prototype editor for creating animation's and adding logic using script's.
+The following scene can been exported out as aframe component's, with all the necessary script's and asset's.
+The main goal of this project was to create a simple prototyping tool for designers and developers.

 # Design
-The design editor is used for building the static scene, you can add entities such ad basic 3D objects, lighting, environments, images/videos, 3D models etc.
+The design editor is used for building the static scene, you can add entities such as basic 3D objects, lighting, environments, images/videos, 3D models etc.

+## Scene
+The scene represent the entities you added inside your render, over here you can interact with each individual object or a group of objects.
+Over here you can copy/paste, delete, rename them, group with other entites etc. `note: These options appear when you right click on the active entity inside the scene`.
+The naming for each individual object needs to be unique because the name for each object can be used during prototyping individually.

+## Entity Properties
+You can edit each individual entity properties, which are displayed on the right hand side of the application window.
+Over here we can edit common properties such as rotation, scale, position, change material based attributes, add assets, add shadow's etc.

+## Adding Assets
+Currently the type of assets which are being supported are images(jpg, mpg, jpeg, wepb), video(mp4, webm), sound(mp3), 3D models(gtlf & obj) only.
+Assets are available on mesh based entities as `Texture` or `3D Model`.
+To add a new asset you would get the option on the properties section as `Add Texture` or `Add Models`.
+Google Poly Models can be accessed by clicking on the poly logo, which provides you whole bunch of low poly models.

+# Prototype
+The prototype editor is used for adding animations and interactions to our static scene, over here each individual element can be added multiple animation properties at the very same time.
+We can build also build a timeline across the animations we have added, inside prototype we also have a code editor where we can add our logic and interactions for each individual entity.

-## Available Scripts
+# Available Scripts

 In the project directory, you can run: